alphagov/reference-webchat-proxy/README.md

 `:id` should be the unique Webchat room identifier

 This URL is used by the Webchat Component to open the correct Webchat instance.
+The Webchat component should be able to call `window.open` on this endpoint and open a Webchat instance in a new window.

 In our reference example, we redirect to the underlying eGain API endpoint but this would change depending on your Webchat provider.